chenyan1998/Term6_Database_AWS/README.md

     A **template** configuration file to store database connection details such as IP, port and password.
   - `index.html`

-    Front end HTML file which determines structure of the web page.
+    Front end HTML file which determines the structure of the web page.
   - `main.css`

-    Front end cascading style sheets which decorates the web page.
+    Front end cascading style sheet which decorates the web page.
   - `main.js`

-    A **template** JavaScript file which determines the interaction logic of front end.
+    A **template** JavaScript file which determines the interaction logic of the front end.
   - `web.bash`

     A shell script to set up web server.